 The Citizens Police Academy began in 2011, through a cooperative agreement between the Penn Hills Police Department and the Monroeville Police Department.
-To date, there have been ten classes conducted.
-The academy is primarily conducted by Monroeville Chief of Police Kenneth “Doug” Cole, Penn Hills Detective William Trogler, and retired Penn Hills Sergeant William Vrbin.
+To date, there have been thirteen classes conducted.
+The academy is primarily led by Monroeville Chief of Police Kenneth “Doug” Cole and Penn Hills Detective William Trogler.

 The academy is offered twice a year, with one class held in the spring and one in the fall.
 Each session lasts eight weeks, with classes taking place one night each week.
 The instruction takes place at the Monroeville Public Safety Training Center.